ANTARUXA/stickers-blender/README.md

 > [!WARNING]
 >`Stickers` will work correctly on animated surfaces with basic transformations
 > or shape keys.
 The sticker will not work well on animated surfaces controlled by armatures
 > and bones.
-We are working on a version of sticker riggin specifically for rigged surfaces. .
+We are working on a version called `Rigged Sticker` designed specifically for
+> rigged surfaces.

 `{sticker_name}_base_node` which is the main controller node, holds the principal properties and can be animated.